wellcomecollection/docs/rfcs/036-holdings-records/README.md

     (It's also not entirely clear to me that `h` is the correct prefix to use.
     I've also seen these referred to as "checkin records", with a `c` prefix.
     I don't want to add identifiers until I'm sure what prefix to use.)

+For a holdings record with an online location (`elro` in fixed field 40), we will create an unidentified instance of `Item`, with fields populated as follows:

+*   The `locations` list will contain digital location(s) using the contents of field 856.
+    The `label` on these locations will be drawn from the contents of the 853/863 enumeration pairs, where possible.

 ### Possible future enhancements